Soil Health Toolkit - FIC

 • Verification fees or other hidden fees.
 In particular, find out who is paying the costs for third party verification.

-And above all, ensure that you aren’t jeopardizing your trust or relationship with the producer when discussing programs like carbon markets, as there are still some significant caveats related to these markets.
+Above all, ensure that you aren’t jeopardizing your trust or relationship with the producer when discussing programs like carbon markets, as there are still some significant caveats related to these markets.
 Specifically, much of the research to date has been conducted on surface soils, which leaves questions as to what carbon storage looks like deeper in the soil profile.
-Practice permanence is also an issue, as sequestration is only of benefit if the carbon is stored indefinitely.
+Practice permanence is an issue, as sequestration is only of benefit if the carbon is stored indefinitely.
 Ecosystem markets are also a rapidly changing landscape, with new partnerships still forming.
 Many entities currently involved have rolled out pilot phases in different areas and are still in the process of determining what the full roll-out of their market looks like.
 Given these uncertainties, practitioners and producers will be best served to approach these markets cautiously.

 Visit American Farmland Trust